Introduction

 Legal authority

-Before entering an arrangement for the proposed commitment of relevant money like a grant, officials must ensure is constitutional and legislative authority to support the arrangement, and a valid appropriation.
+Before entering an arrangement for the proposed commitment of relevant money like a grant, officials must ensure there is constitutional and legislative authority to support the arrangement, and a valid appropriation.

 The Constitution limits the Commonwealth’s powers to spend money and enact legislation to authorise expenditure.